Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 Creighton vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-An Elite Eight battle features the No. 6 seed Creighton Bluejays (24-12) playing against the No. 5 seed San Diego State Aztecs (30-6) on Sunday at KFC Yum!
-Center.
-This NCAA Tournament contest begins at 2:20 PM.
+The No. 6 seed Creighton Bluejays (24-12) will play the No. 5 seed San Diego State Aztecs (30-6) in the NCAA Tournament Elite Eight on Sunday at KFC Yum!
+Center, airing on CBS beginning at 2:20 PM.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Creighton vs. San Diego State matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Creighton vs. San Diego State matchup.

 Creighton vs. San Diego State Game Info